-Department for Transport’s taxi statistics provide information on the number of licensed taxis and private hire vehicles in England and Wales, including the number designed to be accessible for disabled people.
-Data are derived from the department’s survey of licensing authorities in England and Wales, which takes place every 2 years.
-The last survey was carried out in 2017.
+Taxi and private hire vehicle statistics provide information on the number of licensed taxis and private hire vehicles in England and Wales, including the number designed to be accessible for disabled people.
+Statistics relating to the use of taxis are available from the National Travel Survey.

 These statistics are collected through a survey of the 316 licensing authorities in England and Wales (lower tier local authorities, and Transport for London).
-Survey responses account for over 95% of published totals.
-Where a figure is not provided, a response to previous surveys is carried forward.
+If a figure is not provided, a response to previous surveys is carried forward.
 In a few cases, authorities report that figures are estimated, or relate to time points other than 31 March.
 However, these factors are unlikely to have a significant impact on the national and regional level figures.